 We have done some maintenance work at the Arkansas River diversion dam and have started placing rip-rap on the 2007 flood damaged dike between Pools 1B and 2.

-Work continues on improving the efficiency of the inlet system.
-Contractors have begun clearing trees and identifying materials and removing ole concrete structures on a project that will convert the open canal from Dundee to Dry Creek into buried pipe.
-This canal carries the water from the Arkansas River to Dry Creek.
-As of early this week they have buried more than 15,000 feet of the near 5 miles of the project.
-Tubing this strectch of the inlet will eliminate seepage of water from the canal, reduce illegal dumping, eliminate the loss of water to trees and reduce overall maintenance demands on that stretch of the inlet.
+Work on improving the efficiency of the inlet system is complete.
+Contractors are done and the final inspection is past.
+This project converted the open canal from Dundee to Dry Creek into buried pipe.
+This conduit carries the water we divert from the Arkansas River to Dry Creek.
+Tubing this stretch of the inlet will eliminate seepage of water from the canal, reduce illegal dumping. eliminate the loss of water to trees and reduce overall maintenance demands on that stretch of the inlet.